 The Waring Laboratory welcomes those interested in checking out collection items for research and exhibit purposes.

 Please read the Loan Policy which is detailed in the Collections Management Policy, complete either the Loan Request Form* or the Loan Renewal Request*, and submit it to the Curator of Collections.
-Collections held-in-trust for and owned by the Georgia Department of Natural Resources will require a separate permit prior to the loan (Archaeological Research on DNR Collections).
+Collections held-in-trust for and owned by the Georgia Department of Natural Resources will require a separate permit prior to the loan.
 Contact the Curator of Collections for help filling out either form.

 Waring Loan Policy (Collections Management Policy, Section IV)